lodosgroup/lpm.lodosgroup.org/content/docs/usage/initialize-lpm.md

     Adding a repository is essential for LPM to access and manage packages.
 The repository you add will serve as the source of packages for your system.

-    In this example, we will add the `amd64` repository.
+    In this example, we will add the linux repository for amd64 architecture.

     ```sh
     # args: <repository-name> <repository-url>